-The aquatics committee has overall responsibility for the local council’s aquatics activities in Cub Scouts, Boy Scouts, Venturing, and Exploring.
+The aquatics committee has overall responsibility for the local council’s aquatics activities in Cub Scouts, Scouts BSA, Venturing, and Exploring.
 Within the local council organization, the aquatics committee reports to either the vice president of program or to the vice president of health and safety.
 The aquatics committee may be a separate committee or subcommittee within the program or health and safety committee.

 Members of the aquatics committee should either be experienced Scouters with a background in aquatics or aquatics specialists interested in becoming involved in the Scouting program.
 The committee should include at least one individual with a current National Camping School Aquatics Instructor, BSA training card.